Harris blasts, and takes money from, Epstein’s law firm

 WASHINGTON (AP) — Kamala Harris bemoaned the influence of the powerful and connected elite last Tuesday when she called on top Justice Department officials to recuse themselves from any matter related to Jeffrey Epstein.
-She said work done by their former law firm, which represented the financier accused of sexual abuse, “calls into question the integrity of our legal system.”
+She said their former law firm’s work on behalf of the financier accused of sexual abuse “calls into question the integrity of our legal system.”

 Yet the same day, Harris’ husband headlined a Chicago fundraiser for her presidential campaign that was hosted by six partners of that firm — Kirkland and Ellis, according to an invitation obtained by The Associated Press.